magento/merchdocs/src/customers/account-dashboard-my-wish-list.md

 1. To allow others to see their wish list, selects the **Public Wish List** checkbox.

+    {:.bs-callout-info}
+    The main difference between `Public` and `Private` wishlists is that private wishlists are not searchable through [wishlists]({% link marketing/wishlist-search.md %}#how-to-find-a-customers-wishlist).

 1. When complete, click <span class="btn">Save</span>.

     ![]({% link customers/assets/account-dashboard-wishlist-create-new.png %}){: .zoom}